Mushrooms in Terrariums: What Are They There Spore?

 They often pop up in terrariums because they thrive in warm, moist environments.
 But generally, they don’t last very long.

-After all, the part that we recognise as a mushroom is actually a fruit!
+After all, the part that we recognize as a mushroom is actually a fruit!

 The mycelium is essentially a network of filaments known as hyphae.
 Just like the roots of plants, they spread out through substrates in search of nutrients.
 Whilst the fruiting body of a mushroom rapidly decays, the mycelium network remains and can continue to sprout more mushroom fruit.